ucan-wg/invocation/README.md

 ### 3.1.1 Command

-The Command (`cmd`) field MUST contain a concrete operation that can be sent to the Resource.
-This field can be thought of as the message or trait being sent to the resource.
-Note that _unlike_ a UCAN Delegation [Ability], which includes hierarchy, an Operation MUST be fully concrete.
+The Command (`cmd`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
+The Command MUST define the shape of the data in the [Arguments].

+This field can be thought of as the method, message, or trait being sent to the resource.
+Note that _unlike_ a UCAN Delegation [Ability], which includes hierarchy, a Command MUST be fully concrete.

 ### 3.1.2 Arguments

-The Arguments (`arg`) field, MAY contain any parameters expected by the Resource/Operation pair, which MAY be different between different Resources and Operations, and is thus left to the executor to define the shape of this data.
+The Arguments (`arg`) field, MAY contain any parameters expected by the Command.
+The Subject MUST be considered the authority on the shape of this data.
 This field MUST be representable as a map or keyword list.

 UCAN capabilities provided in proofs MAY impose certain constraint on the type of Arguments allowed.